 Nostalgia is always in the air when I talk about kathal/ jackfruit biryani.
 I always feel like I'm back where my masi used to prepare this Kathal biryani for all of us during summer vacation.

-My Masi was our most favourite among all the masis, she still is.
-As kids we were so attached to her and used to ask her to do everything for us.
-She was an awesome story teller and she used to recreate awesome fairy lands for us.
+My Masi was our favorite among all the masis, and she still is.
+As kids, we were so attached to her and used to ask her to do everything for us.
+She was an awesome storyteller and used to recreate awesome fairylands for us.
 While we were taking our afternoon nap after listening to one of her stories, she tied all the chocolates, ladoos, and lollipops on our garden trees.
 That was a magical sight for us.

-We always thought that since we are the favourites of the fairies that they do it for us, little did we know that our masi put all the effort in the heat outside.
+We always thought that since we were the favorites of the fairies they do it for us, little did we know that our masi put all the effort in the heat outside.
 She still jokes with us regarding this.

-Coming back to biryani, she was an amazing cook and fragrant and rich north Indian cuisine was her speciality.
-Down there in memory lane I can see her preparing fragrant biryani in the kitchen.
+Coming back to biryani, she was an amazing cook and fragrant and rich north Indian cuisine was her specialty.
+Down there in memory lane, I can see her preparing fragrant biryani in the kitchen.

 An authentic way of cooking needs everything made from scratch and needs elaborate preparation.
 But when she made something she made sure that she didn't take help from others.

 I was barely eight years old when I tasted this biryani and let me tell you I was speechless and awestruck by the beauty and taste of the dish.
 It was a visual delight and tasted amazing.
 I wanted to eat that for my whole life and that day for the first time I thought about replicating the dish once I grew up.